Chai-NED/TF/README.md

-# TF - sample Terraform scripts
+# TF - Sample Terraform scripts

 # Use them at your own risk